Previous dayApril 28, 2026Next day

 1.4 km1--✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.1 earthquake 25 km SE of Lowell Point, Alaska at 17:16 UTC on April 28, 2026.
+On April 28, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 25 km SE of Lowell Point, Alaska at 17:16 UTC.
 At a depth of just 1.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 A small number of nearby observers (1) submitted felt reports to the USGS.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 59.935°N, -149.076°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 59.935°, -149.076°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: